 The Problem With GDP

-GDP also misses large swaths of the economy, leaving them uncounted even though their “production” is a net good.
-When a father or mother stays home to take care of his/her children instead of working and sending that child to daycare, the GDP falls because the value of parental supervision in the home is uncounted labor.
+The GDP metric also misses large swaths of the economy, leaving them uncounted even though their “production” is a net good.
+When a father or mother stays home to take care of his/her child instead of sending that child to daycare, the GDP falls because the value of parental supervision in the home is uncounted labor.

-Okay, But What’s the Alternative?
+What’s the Alternative?

 If you look at the estimated GPI of the United States, for example, American society and standards of living have not progressed at all since the late 1970s.
 This might account for the zeitgeist of disenfranchisement that has engulfed American politics on the right and left in the present day.
 Policymakers may be chasing the wrong metric.

-About the Lianeon Project |
+About Risk+Progress |